-Chief Executive Officer and Board Chair of Sportsmen’s Tennis & Enrichment Center
+Chief Executive Officer of Sportsmen’s Tennis & Enrichment Center

 Toni Wiley has served as Executive Director and is currently the Chief Executive Officer and Board Chair of Sportsmen’s Tennis & Enrichment Center since 2008.
 Her previous experience includes over two decades of corporate and non-profit leadership experience.
 Ms. Wiley currently serves on a national USTA committee working to build the capacity of inner city tennis and education organizations like Sportsmen’s, on the USTA New England Board of Directors, as president of the New England Tennis Association, and as a board member of the American Tennis Association.
 She grew up in Dorchester, just minutes from Sportsmen’s, and continues to reside in the area.